jssimporter/Spruce/README.md

   preferences file,
   - A [python-jss](https://github.com/sheagcraig/python-jss)
   preferences file.
   - Alternatively, use the `--prefs` option to supply a path to a different preferences file.
-This must contain the `JSS_URL`, `API_USER` and `API_PASSWORD` keys in the same format as an AutoPkg preferences file.
+This must contain the `JSS_URL`, `API_USERNAME` and `API_PASSWORD` keys in the same format as an AutoPkg preferences file.

 Spruce will use file specified in a `--prefs` option first.
 If none exists, it will try to use the AutoPkg preferences.
 If they don't exist, it will try to use the `python-jss` preferences.